nightingale-media-player/nightingale-hacking/README.md

 `--enable-compiler-environment-checks`   | only allow supported compilers
-`--enable-libnotify`                     | Optionally enable libnotify `--enable-unity-integration`             | Optional support for Unity's sound menu `--enable-system-nspr`                   | Optionally use your system's NSPR instead of the bundled one form Mozilla
+`--enable-libnotify`                     | Optionally enable libnotify `--enable-unity-integration`             | Optional support for Unity's sound menu `--enable-system-nspr`                   | Optionally use your system's NSPR instead of the bundled one from Mozilla

 Notes for Configurable Options
 ==============================